 You being a very sincere and responsible employee are very concerned and emotionally involved with work, which of course you should be.
 But, do you carry that stress in the disguise of a sense of responsibility outside the office?
 You shouldn’t.

 Do you use time beyond office hours for the due tasks?

 Are you forced to do overtime to finish the day’s task for some reason?
 Making it different from what we already discussed above, it could be a lack of skill level to attain the required efficiency for the job.
 It has to be mastered or at least practiced then.

 How long are people working?

-- Richer countries work less hours.
+- Richer countries work fewer hours.

 - Developed countries have 1500 to 1750 working hours annually while not so developed countries have more than 2500 annual working hours.